yashvardhan783/CPU-Scheduling-Algo/README.md

 - This algorithm can be beneficial in situations where the objective is to minimize the average waiting time for processes, since shorter processes will be executed first, and thus will spend less time waiting in the queue.
 Additionally, it can be useful in situations where the burst time of processes is not known in advance, since the algorithm can adapt to changes in the remaining time as the process is executing.

 - In summary, SRT is a scheduling algorithm that prioritizes the execution of processes based on their remaining time, it's a preemptive algorithm, which means that it can interrupt a process that's already executing if a new process with a shorter remaining time arrives and it's commonly used in situations where the objective is to minimize the average waiting time for processes and burst time is not known in advance.

-### Highest Response Ratio Next (HRRN)

-- Highest Response Ratio Next (HRRN) is a scheduling algorithm that prioritizes the execution of processes based on their response ratio.
-It is a non-preemptive algorithm which means that once a process starts executing, it runs until completion or until it enters a waiting state.

-- The response ratio is calculated by taking the ratio of the waiting time of a process and its burst time.
-The process with the highest response ratio is executed first, and as new processes arrive, they are added to the queue and sorted based on their response ratio.
-The process with the highest response ratio will always be at the front of the queue, and thus will always be executed next.

-- This algorithm can be beneficial in situations where the objective is to minimize the average waiting time for processes, since processes with longer waiting times will be executed first, and thus will spend less time waiting in the queue.
-Additionally, it can be useful in situations where the burst time of processes is not known in advance, since the algorithm can adapt to changes in the waiting time as the process is executing.

-- In summary, HRRN is a scheduling algorithm that prioritizes the execution of processes based on their response ratio, it's non-preemptive and it's commonly used in situations where the objective is to minimize the average waiting time for processes and burst time is not known in advance.

 ### Feedback (FB)